We are accepting new clients!

 Helpful Information

-The Power of Speech provides neurodiversity-affirming speech therapy and occupational therapy to children throughout the North Shore area of Massachusetts.
+The Power of Speech provides neurodiversity-affirming speech therapy, occupational therapy and physical therapy to children throughout the North Shore area of Massachusetts.
 If your question is not addressed below, please reach out to us directly and we will be happy to answer it!

 Frequently Asked Questions